Skip to main content

 session.agentPublicKeyJwk = publicKeyJwk;

-Step 4: Obtain Agent Token
+Step 4: Obtain an agent token

 The main agent server issues an agent token to Alice's session delegate: